neuefische/wd-flipped-classroom-curriculum/sessions/js-variables-and-numbers/js-variables-and-numbers.md

 - `let` - declares a variable, the value can be changed.
 Only used when reassigning a new value is necessary.

-Normally the keyword const is used to declare a value.
+Normally the keyword `const` is used to declare a value.

 ```js
 const aNewVariable = 1234;
 ```

-Only used when you need to reassign a value, for example when you want to increase a counter.
+The keyword `let` is only used when you need to reassign a value, for example when you want to increase a counter.

 ```js
 let counter = 0;